This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your hemodialysis:

-- Your caregiver will need to check your arteriovenous fistula (AVF) or arteriovenous graft (AVG).
-An AVF is made up of an artery and vein connected together.
-An AVG is an artificial tube that is used to connect your artery and vein.
-The AVF and AVG are usually done in your arm, but your leg may also be used.
+- Your caregiver will need to check your arteriovenous fistula (AVF) or arteriovenous graft (AVG) to make sure it is working well.
 The fistula and graft are where your caregiver puts needles during dialysis.
 Blood will go out from and come back to the AVG or AVF after being cleaned by the hemodialysis machine.
-When your caregiver sees that your AVF or AVG is working well, he will tell you that you are ready for hemodialysis.

-- You and your caregiver will work out a hemodialysis schedule, or how frequently you need to have hemodialysis.
-Your caregiver will advise you what schedule is best for you, depending on your condition.
+- You and your caregiver will create a hemodialysis schedule, or how frequently you need to have hemodialysis.
+Your caregiver will suggest a schedule based on your condition.

 - Your caregiver will let you choose to have hemodialysis in a special center or possibly at home.
 You and your caregiver will talk about what is best for you.
-Your caregiver will first make sure you are properly trained and have the right equipment before letting you have hemodialysis at your home.
+Your caregiver will first make sure you are properly trained and have the right equipment before he will let you have hemodialysis at your home.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.